 Sometimes you go where the work is.
 Sometimes you just need a job, so you can’t be picky about whether it has social relevance or not.
 In the case of this play, I saw the original production many, many years ago.
 I was so formed by it.
 It was a really indelible night in the theater for me—a very, very important play for me.
 So when I picked it up 25 years later I wondered, “Is this going to be something that’s just a memory based on something I remember as a young person?
 What will it mean to me now?”
 What I was most struck by was how relevant, how present the play is now.
 It seems both like a period piece and like it was written last week.
 There are so many themes of division, separation, walls we build around each other that we hear about nightly on the news—the xenophobia and how we should be afraid of each other.
 This play is a cry of acknowledging how close we are as human beings to one another.
 The most famous speech in the play is this woman trying to wrap her head around the fact that there are only six degrees of separation between me and you and every other person on the planet.
 I think we live in a world that is incredibly divided in terms of race, gender, and class, now more than ever.
 I would say there are themes in the play that are more relevant now than they were at the time it was written.
 That’s just a testament to it being a truly great play…

-Is there anything else you do in your pre-show routine besides have a dance party with Allison?
+Is there anything else you do in your pre-show routine besides having a dance party with Allison?

 We all warm up as a cast together.
 We all get onstage.
 Allison, Corey, and I get onstage at 7pm if the curtain is at 8 and we do a lot of tongue twisters, we do a lot of vocal warm-ups, we do a lot of stretching.
 Then all the other cast members slowly begin to trickle in and we play a game called Zip Zap Zop.